-The UCMJ provides procedural guarantees for courts martial that are similar to the rights enjoyed by defendants in the civilian criminal courts, and in some respects exceed civilian standards (e.g., counsel is provided without cost for both trial and appellate proceedings).
-Both military judges and defense counsel are assigned to separate commands reporting to the Office of their respective Military Department Judge Advocates General in Washington, D.C., to prevent any inference of command influence on their performance of duty.
-The courts-martial system has an appellate system that allows those convicted of serious offenses to appeal their cases to the U.S. Court of Appeals for the Armed Forces, whose five civilian members are appointed by the President and provide independent civilian review of the military justice system.
+The UCMJ provides procedural guarantees for courts-martial that are similar to the rights enjoyed by defendants in the civilian criminal courts, and in some respects exceed civilian standards (e.g., counsel is provided without cost for both trial and appellate proceedings).
+Both military judges and defense counsel are assigned to separate commands reporting to the Office of their respective Military Department Judge Advocates General (or for Marine Corps defense counsel to the Staff Judge Advocate to the Commandant of the Marine Corps) in Washington, DC, to prevent any inference of command influence on their performance of duty.
+The court-martial system has an appellate system that allows those convicted of serious offenses to seek review of their cases by the U.S. Court of Appeals for the Armed Forces, whose five civilian members are appointed by the President with the advice and consent of the Senate and provide independent civilian review of the military justice system.
 In accordance with Federal law, the U.S. Supreme Court may also review convictions by courts-martial to ensure that defendants were not denied any constitutional rights and that the proceedings were not contrary to law.

 Administrative proceedings are conducted in accordance with procedures and standards established by Congress and the President, and Federal courts are available to review claims of unfairness or illegality in such proceedings.
-Federal statutes guarantee the right of military personnel to file complaints with the Inspector General of their military department and with the Inspector General of DoD, and to communicate freely with members of Congress.
+Federal statutes guarantee the right of military personnel to file complaints with the Inspector General of their Military Department and with the Inspector General of DoD, and to communicate freely with members of Congress.
 DoD policies permit military personnel to exercise their religion freely, to participate in certain political activities during non-duty time and in their personal capacity, and to vote in elections on the same basis as other citizens.